mshanemc/processBuilderBlocks/README.md

 ###Assign Permission Sets to Users (PBBAddPermSet)

-**why?** you use permission sets, and often assign them based on rules about the user/profile/etc.  Automate that!
+**Why**: You use permission sets, and assign them based on rules about the user/profile/etc.  Automate that!

  * pass it a permission set id and a user id, and it assigns that permission set to the user
  * uses an @future method to avoid mixed DML issues